dberlin/vscode-centroid-gcode/README.md

 # VSCode GCode language support

-Provides language support for GCode.
+Provides language support for G-Code.
-The exact variant of GCode is that used by Centroid CNC
+The exact variant of G-Code is that used by Centroid's CNC12 software.

 ## Features

 - Syntax highlighting
-- Hover help
+- Hover help for macro variables, G-codes, and M-Codes
 - Symbol auto completion
 - Reference finding